pivoteur/biz/README.md

 What does this pool-as-three-wallets give us?
 Complication?
 No: simplification.

-1. The investors $UNDEAD is safe.
+1. The investors' $UNDEAD is safe.
 They can withdraw at any time.

 2. The reserve is entirely separate from the pool.
 We're not commingling assets.
 This is especially important for the echo-pools and for pivot performance calculations.